MARCH 2026 · 11 MIN READ

 • Third-party vectors: attackers compromise a technology vendor or managed service provider to gain access to multiple banking clients simultaneously

 The real cost is not the ransom.
-Even if you never pay, a ransomware attack on a bank means days to weeks of disrupted services, regulatory scrutiny, customer trust damage, incident response costs, potential data breach notification obligations, and the cost of rebuilding compromised systems.
+Even if you never pay, a ransomware attack on a bank means days to weeks of disrupted services, regulatory scrutiny, incident response costs, breach notification obligations, and the cost of rebuilding compromised systems.
 For African banks, where digital trust is still being established, the reputational damage can be particularly severe.

 How ransomware gets into banks